tsipkens/mat-tfer-pma/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-The attached MATLAB functions and scripts are intended to reproduce the results of the associated paper (submitted).
+The attached MATLAB functions and scripts are intended to reproduce the results of the associated paper [[1][1]].
 They evaluate the transfer function of  particle mass analyzers (PMAs), including the centrifugal particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
-This is done using a novel set of expressions derived from particle tracking methods [[1][1]] and using a finite difference method.
+This is done using a novel set of expressions derived from particle tracking methods or using a finite difference method.
 Information on each file is given as header information in each file, and only a brief overview is provided here.
+Information on the methods is given in the associated paper [[1][1]].

 ## 1. Code description and components